Nonlinear opto-magnetic signature of d-wave altermagnets

 The spin-split band structure has been observed using spin and angle resolved photoemission spectroscopy in several altermagnetic material candidates~\cite{PhysRevLett.132.036702,Krempasky2024,Zhu2024,PhysRevLett.133.206401,Jiang2025,Zhang2025}.
 The large spin-momentum interaction in altermagnets enables various phenonema, such as spin current generation~\cite{Naka2019,PhysRevLett.126.127701,Bose2022}, anomalous Hall effect~\cite{10.1126/sciadv.aaz8809,10.1073/pnas.2108924118,Feng2022,PhysRevB.110.094425}, piezomagnetic effect~\cite{Ma2021,PhysRevMaterials.8.L041402,ZhuYu2024,PhysRevX.14.011019}, and chiral magnons~\cite{PhysRevLett.131.256703,PhysRevLett.133.156702,cichutek2025,fgc1-5blp}.

 The optical control of magnetization is a major goal of next-generation spintronics and information technology~\cite{RevModPhys.82.2731,Saidl2017,RevModPhys.90.015005,Nemec2018}.
 While conventional antiferromagnets offer tantalizing advantages, such as zero stray fields and ultrafast dynamics, their manipulation with light remains a significant challenge ~\cite{RevModPhys.90.015005,Nemec2018}.
 Altermagnets provide novel possibilities for optical control by combining the advantages of ferromagnets and antiferromagnets.
-The optical manipulation of altermagnets, however, remains a largely unexplored frontier~\cite{weber2024optical,KIMEL2024172039,Adamantopoulos2024,weber2024ultrafast,zhou2025magnetizingaltermagnetsultrafastasymmetric,PhysRevB.111.L201405,bzzy-ngcs,yjp4-gkj9}.
+The optical manipulation of altermagnets, however, remains a largely unexplored frontier~\cite{weber2024optical,KIMEL2024172039,Adamantopoulos2024,weber2024ultrafast,zhou2025magnetizingaltermagnetsultrafastasymmetric,PhysRevB.111.L201405,PhysRevB.111.064428,bzzy-ngcs,yjp4-gkj9}.

 In this work, we study the nonlinear opto-magnetic response of $d$-wave altermagnets.
-We focus on the inverse Cotton-Mouton effect (ICME)~\cite{Pershan-Malmstrom:1966,PhysRevLett.99.167205,PhysRevLett.123.157202}, which describes the static magnetization induced by linearly polarized light.
+We focus on the inverse Cotton-Mouton effect (ICME)~\cite{Pershan-Malmstrom:1966,1984Shen,PhysRevLett.99.167205,PhysRevLett.123.157202}, which describes the static magnetization induced by linearly polarized light.
 The corresponding experimental setup is schematically shown in Fig.~\ref{Fig:fig1}.
 Symmetry analysis shows that the magnetization depends on the direction of polarization, which reflects the symmetry of altermagnets.
-Using the Kelydesh formalism, we present a microscopic theory of the effect.
+Using the Keldysh formalism, we present a microscopic theory of the effect.
 We find that the direction of magnetization is along the direction of the N\'eel order, thus providing an optical method to detect the N\'eel order in altermagnets.
 We estimate the order of magnitude of the induced magnetization for altermagnet candidate KRu$_4$O$_8$~\cite{PhysRevX.12.031042} and show its frequency and temperature dependence.
-Our results demonstrate the ICME as a mechanism for both detecting the unique properties of altermagnets and achieving efficient ultrafast optical control of their magnetization.
+Our results demonstrate the ICME as a mechanism for detecting the unique properties of altermagnet.

 \emph{Symmetry considerations.\textemdash} The static magnetization induced by monochromatic light with frequency $\Omega$ can be written as